MartinPetkov/GCTF2021BeginnersQuestWriteups/11-pwn-notebook/README.md

 Much better for your sanity are dedicated disassembly/reversing tools:

-* [IDA Pro](https://hex-rays.com/ida-pro/) - I've heard great things about it but you need to be made of money (or work for a company who is) to afford it.
+* [IDA Pro](https://hex-rays.com/ida-pro/) - I've heard great things about it but you need to be made of money (or work for a company which is) to afford it.
 * [Ghidra](https://ghidra-sre.org/) - The free competitor to IDA Pro, made by the NSA.
 Many people's preferred choice and pretty full-featured.
-* [radare2](https://github.com/radareorg/radare2) - Notable for being a command-line only tool, not a graphical application.
-This can be fantastic if you're without a graphical environment.
+* [radare2](https://github.com/radareorg/radare2) - Notable for working on the command-line.
+This can be fantastic if you're without a graphical environment, such as when `ssh`ing to another computer.
 I've heard it's great but quite hard to pick up.
 * [cutter](https://cutter.re/) - Another nice free disassembler with a GUI.
 I'm not familiar with it.
 * [Binary Ninja Cloud](https://cloud.binary.ninja/) - Free and notable for being a SaaS app, making it hugely convenient since you don't need to install anything.